CentaurusInfra/mizar/Documentation/design/management_plane.md

    1. A VPC object is in state **Init**
    2. There is only one Operator that may mutate its state to the next state of **Provisioned**, the VPC Operator.

+When creating any object, there are **two states** that must be persisted to the API Server.

+These states are **Object Init** and **Object Provisioned**.
+Any other states may be communicated between  operators by the Inter-Operators Communication methods mentioned previously.

+An object's state may be *watched* by many operators, that will take certain actions when the state is changed.
+However, a general guidline is, only **one operator** may mutate the state of any given object per state.

+For example:
+   1. A VPC object is in state **Init**
+   2. There is only one Operator that may mutate its state to the next state of **Provisioned**, the VPC Operator.

 ### VPC Object Life Cycle

 ![VPC](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/phudtran/mizar/dev-k8s/Documentation/design/figures/create_vpc_workflow.puml)